Signature Inquiries

 Signature Inquiries are a 9-hour component of the Miami Plan that guide students’ Perspectives Area course selections organized in 5 crucial topics for today's world.
 Students may take hours from different topic areas, or they may choose to concentrate their courses within only one topic area.
 Of the 9 credit hours, students take courses from three distinct programs/departments.
 Courses may be at any level, 100-400.

-Signature Inquiries are designed to "double dip" with Perspectives Areas.
-For example, ATH 185 is a Signature Inquiry course with the Perspectives Area designations of Diversity, Equity, and Inclusion and Global Inquiry.
-So it can count not only for 3 Signature Inquiry hours, but also 3 hours of either Social Science or Diversity, Equity, and Inclusion.
+Signature Inquiries are designed to overlap (i.e. "double dip") with Perspectives Areas.
+For example, ATH 185 is a Signature Inquiry course with the Perspectives Area designations of Diversity, Equity, and Inclusion and Social Science.
+Thus, it can count not only for 3 Signature Inquiry hours, but also 3 hours of either Social Science or Diversity, Equity, and Inclusion.

 Frequency of Course Offerings: Course scheduling patterns are subject to change and are determined by each program, department, or college.
 Frequency of offerings can change without notice.
-However, every Miami Plan course should be offered at least once every 4 semesters, if not more.
+However, every Miami Plan course is required to be offered at least once every 4 semesters, if not more.
+Note: Unlike program requirements, courses in the Miami Plan are not bound by Bulletin Year.

 Advising: Please consult with an Academic Advisor for specific questions regarding course scheduling, degree maps, and Miami Plan requirements.